Key takeaways:

 Refinancing a personal loan is a similar process to applying for a loan.
 And knowing what to expect throughout the process can benefit you.

-Before you make any big money moves, check the standing of your credit score.
+Before you make any big money moves, check the standing of your credit score and financial situations.
 Your credit score should be at least as strong as when you first borrowed the money to assure you’ll get better new terms.
 For personal loan refinancing, a higher score is ideal to get you a lower interest rate.

 If your credit score isn’t strong, try to improve your credit score and aim to reach a higher number before applying for a new loan.
 A good credit score will help you save the most money when refinancing a personal loan.